 - Finally, knowing the frequency of specific civil engineering defect issues helps engineers and contractors to focus attention on high-frequency issues and their coordination.
 Specifically, coordination between design and construction related to grading away from the building as well as proper documentation of design and installation may help to reduce or resolve disputes on residential projects in Colorado.

-Further information can be found in the complete study published on the American Society of Civil Engineers (ASCE) webpage.
+Further information can be found in the complete study published on the American Society of Civil Engineers (ASCE) website.